The Landau-Bloch type theorems for certain class of holomorphic and pluriharmonic mappings in $\mathbb{c}^n$: Introduction

 \begin{Thm}\cite{Bloch-1925} Let $f$ be a holomorphic function on the $\overline{\mathbb{D}}=\{z:|z|\leq 1\}$ and satisfying $|f'(0)|=1$.
 Then there exists a positive constant $b$ such that $f(\mathbb{D})$ contains a schlicht disc of radius $b$. \end{Thm}

 By a schlicht disc, we mean a disc which is the univalent image of some region in the unit disc $\mathbb{D}$.
-If $b(f)$ denotes the least upper bound of the radii of all schlicht discs that $f$ carries and $\mathcal{F}$ denotes the set of all holomorphic function defined on the $\overline{\mathbb{D}}=\{z:|z|\leq 1\} $ satisfying $|f'(0)|=1$, then the Bloch constant is the number defined by
+Let $\beta_f$ denote the least upper bound of the radii of all schlicht discs that $f$ carries and $\mathcal{F}$ denote the set of all holomorphic functions defined on $\overline{\mathbb{D}}=\{z:|z|\leq 1\} $ satisfying $|f'(0)|=1$, then the Bloch constant is the number defined by